-Serbia mining: Analysis, Law on mining and geological investigations2.
-June 2015. / Mining
+Serbia mining: Analysis, Law on mining and geological investigations, Mining

 A draft law that allows oil and gas exploration in the 5,000 sq. km is in preparation, which is five times more than in other countries.